Milad-Akarie/auto_route_library/auto_route/README.md

 ```dart
 router.pop(true);
 ```
-as you'd notice we didn't specify the result type,  we're playing with dynamic values here, which can be risky and I personally don't recommend it.
+as you'd notice we did not specify the result type,  we're playing with dynamic values here, which can be risky and I personally don't recommend it.

 To avoid working with dynamic values we specify what type of results we expect our page to return, which is a `bool` value.
 ```dart